-Reason why Ruby is Red and Sapphire Yellow?
+Reason Why Ruby Is Red and Sapphire Yellow?

-If every crystal is made up of Al2O3 then where did these different shades of color come from?
-The answer is some other elements like iron, chromium, titanium, vanadium, copper and magnesium replace aluminum atoms in few crystals of the stone.
-Even though these are the atoms which shoot up value of the stone, these elements in the crystal are called impurities by chemists!
+Shades and colors arise when elements like iron, chromium, titanium, vanadium, copper, and magnesium replace few aluminum atoms in the crystal lattices of the crystal.
+Even though these are the atoms that shoot up the value of the stone, these elements in the crystal are called impurities by chemists!

-Al2O3 with less than 0.01 percent of titanium in the crystal makes colorless sapphire
+Al2O3 with less than 0.01 percent of titanium in the crystal makes colorless sapphire.

-Chromium atoms give the sapphire pink hue, more number of chromium atoms increase redness of the crystal and it tends towards the formation of ruby, crystal with at least one percent of chromium is deep red ruby.
-Chromium atoms absorb yellow-green light from white resulting in red color stone.
-But don't assume that further addition of chromium atoms will increase redness, you can make out by seeing the graph (2) below what will happen if every atom of aluminum is replaced by chromium in the crystal.
+- Chromium atoms give the sapphire pink hue, more number of chromium atoms increase the redness of the crystal and it tends towards the formation of ruby, crystal with at least one percent o%f chromium is deep red-ruby.
+Pigeon blood ruby is the most sought-after color in rubies.

-Trace amounts of vanadium in the crystal create purple shades in the sapphire.
+- Trace amounts of vanadium in the crystal create purple shades in the sapphire.